Creating a Memory Box for Your Heart Dog: A Healing Ritual

 For a Decorative, Display-Worthy Option:

-Shadow boxes serve double duty—they're memory boxes that can also be displayed on a wall or shelf.
-Choose one with enough depth (at least 2-3 inches) to hold three-dimensional items like collars and toys, not just photos.
-Shadow boxes with a hinged glass front let you see your treasures while keeping them protected.
+Shadow boxes serve double duty — they're memory keepers that can also be displayed on a wall or shelf, so your dog's memory is always visible, not tucked away in a closet.
+The key is choosing one with enough depth to hold three-dimensional items like a collar, tags, or a small toy — not just photos.
+A hinged glass front lets you see your treasures while keeping them protected from dust.

 For Protecting Delicate Items: